 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 45 Minerals Prepare and administer small sales of mineral materials from previously designated areas.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 45 Minerals Respond to requests for large quantities of common variety mineral materials through the NEPA process, advertise sale (if appropriate), and permit administration.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 45 Minerals Annual reclamation of mineral areas to protect the public and restoration of resource damage and public safety hazards as needed.
 Accomplish all backlog work as funding is made available.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Minerals Review mineral withdrawal needs in Fiscal Year 1988.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Minerals Obtain mineral withdrawals for locatable minerals and appropriate surface protection stipulations for leasable minerals on all proposed developed recreation sites and administrative sites two years ahead of construction.
-Yes No The prop sites, the determin would be Section 4.
+Yes No The proposed project includes development of new recreation sites, the locations of which are still being evaluated.
+If determined necessary by the Forest, mineral withdrawals would be obtained prior to construction.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Minerals Administer existing Federal Energy Regulatory Commission licenses and permits.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 39 Recreation / Safety [Not applicable to 3I] Visitor information and interpretive service programs will be at a level that encourages basic user safety.
 This would entail primarily issuance of Forest and recreation maps only and office receptionist service to the public.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 39 Scenery Prepare viewshed corridor plans for all sensitivity Level 1 travel routes, use areas, and water bodies by 1995.
-No No The star project.
+No No The standard and guideline is not applicable to the proposed project.